We need a Board Revolution

 So how do we change the face of trusteeship?
 Here at Getting on Board, we believe we need a #BoardRevolution.

-For more findings and our call to action, download the document below.
+For more findings and our call to action, download oure report, "Breaking Into A Club Filled With Old White Men" below.